futomaki-bit/Fruit-Widget/README.md

 **[Download Rainmeter](https://www.rainmeter.net/)**

-This rainmeter pack is not complete
+This rainmeter pack is not complete.

+*This project is to learn about creating rainmeter skins.*

 ![](https://raw.githubusercontent.com/futomakiyoin/Fruit-Widget/main/Fruit%20Widget%20Example.png)